duysolo/webed/documentation/plugins/backup.md

-#How to use Custom Fields plugin
+#How to use Backup plugin

 ####Active this plugin
 Go through to **Admin Dashboard** --> **Plugins** --> Enable and install this plugin.